 - IR-C, also called far infrared(3000nm – 1mm)

 About half of IR-A energy that hits the body is absorbed in the dermis (Schroeder et al., 2006).

 The Research Suggests Significant Near Infrared Sauna Dangers

 The current research suggests many near infrared sauna dangers.
 First of all, it is well known from glass and steel workers that near infrared between 800nm and 3000nm over time promotes cataract formation, a clouding of the lens of the eye (ICNIRP 2013).
 Second of all, the research shows that near infrared causes damage to the skin.
 The research shows that exposure to near infrared accelerates the aging of skin and is part of what ages a person’s skin when they spend too much time out in the sun.
 It also shows that near infrared produces oxidative stress in the skin and several papers show it has the potential to cause cancer.
 While there are research papers showing positive effects on skin related to wound healing these are simply not applicable or relevant in a sauna.
-I’ll go into that in more detail, but first, let’s look at the research that shows harm to the eyes and the skin from near infrared.
+I’ll go into that in more detail, but first, let’s look at the research that shows harm to the eyes and the skin from near infrared and full spectrum saunas.

 Near Infrared Sauna Dangers: Cataracts

 Near infrared has been proven to promote cataract development with high or repeated exposure.
 Cataracts are an age-related clouding of the lens of the eye, and are the leading cause of blindness worldwide.
 A large study in 1984 showed that long term exposure to near infrared is associated with increased cataract formation.
 Iron, steel, and glass workers are exposed to high levels of near infrared.
 Thirty two percent of iron workers had early signs of cataract formation by age 60, compared with 12% of controls.
 By age 70, 16% of glass workers required cataract surgery, compared with 1% of controls (Lydahl, 1984).